aminalaee/sqladmin/docs/configurations.md

 The filter UI provides a dropdown for operation selection and a text input for the filter value, making it user-friendly and intuitive.

-!!! tip "ColumnFilter vs Other Filters"
+!!! tip "OperationColumnFilter vs Other Filters"

-    ColumnFilter provides a more flexible and user-friendly interface compared to other filter types:
+    OperationColumnFilter provides a more flexible interface compared to other filter types:

     - **AllUniqueStringValuesFilter/StaticValuesFilter/ForeignKeyFilter**: Shows all possible values as links (good for columns with few unique values)
-    - **ColumnFilter**: Provides operation dropdown + text input (good for columns with many possible values or numeric/date operations)
+    - **OperationColumnFilter**: Provides operation dropdown + text input (good for columns with many possible values or numeric/date operations)

-    Choose ColumnFilter when you want users to type custom search terms with operation flexibility, and AllUniqueStringValuesFilter when you want to show all available options as clickable links.
+    Choose OperationColumnFilter when you want users to type custom search terms with operation flexibility, and AllUniqueStringValuesFilter when you want to show all available options as clickable links.

 ## Details page